 - Cover and cook on high setting for about 3 hours or low setting for about 6 hours.

-- Turn off slow cooker.
+- When pasta is tender, turn off the slow cooker.

 I made this tonight and the pasta was VERY gummy tasting.
 Next time I’ll cook the pasta and add it after that.